Studies and Teaching

-The broad range of academic programs and disciplines offered at Freie Universität allows students to tailor their studies to their individual interests.
+The broad range of degree programs and disciplines offered at Freie Universität allows students to tailor their studies to their individual interests.
 With a large number of exchange programs, dual international degree programs, and both individualized and structured doctoral programs available to them, students have many options when it comes to designing their own personal studies.

 The content of the study programs offered at Freie Universität is designed to be international.
 The university offers master’s degree programs in English, for example, along with joint master’s degree programs with foreign universities.
-The university’s international profile is reflected in its strength in area studies, with particular focus on North America, Latin America, and Eastern Europe, as represented by three central institutes.
+The university’s international profile is reflected in its strength in area studies, with particular focus on North America, Latin America, and Eastern Europe, as represented by four central institutes.
 Other areas of particular focus in the university’s research activities are East Asia and the Middle East.
 Freie Universität is also home to the Center for French Studies and the Center for Italian Studies.

 Freie Universität currently participates in the European Tempus and Erasmus programs and in PROMOS, the mobility program operated by the German Academic Exchange Service (DAAD).
 It also maintains agreements on direct exchanges with a large number of universities.
 The high percentage of international students, researchers, scholars, and scientists at the university further highlights Freie Universität’s international character.